×

-If a vehicle was designed to have a goods carrying capacity of less than 1 tonne or a passenger capacity of fewer than 9 people – it’s a car for the purposes of car fringe benefits.
+- If a vehicle is designed to carry less than a one tonne load or a passenger capacity of fewer than 9 people, it’s a car for the purposes of car fringe benefits.

-If a vehicle is designed by the manufacturer to carry more than a one tonne load, it’s not seen as a car for the purposes of car fringe benefits.
+- If a vehicle is designed to carry more than a one tonne load, it’s not a car for the purposes of car fringe benefits.

 SUVs and four-wheel-drives are popular and many fall within the definition of a car for fringe benefits tax purposes.
-So, it’s important to go back to the definition.
-Is it designed by the manufacturer to have a carrying capacity of less than one tonne, or a passenger capacity of fewer than 9 people?
+So it’s important to go back to the definition.
+Is it designed by the manufacturer to have a load carrying capacity of less than one tonne or a passenger capacity of fewer than 9 people?

-Vehicles outside these specifications with higher goods carrying and passenger loads; as well as other transport such as motorbikes; are not cars.
-These may be a different type of fringe benefit such as a residual fringe benefit, but they’re not a car fringe benefit.
+Vehicles outside these specifications with higher load or passenger carrying capacity and other transport, such as motorbikes, are not cars.
+These may be a different type of fringe benefit such as a residual fringe benefit but they’re not a car fringe benefit.

 Car fringe benefits tax